CenturyLinkCloud/mdw/docs/_docs/overview.md

 The MDW stack is aligned into these major components:
  - Engine
  -- The behind-the-scenes nerve center in the cloud that executes all your workflow processes.
- - Designer
+ - MDW Studio
- -- Eclipse plugin for building processes, tasks, and other assets; with a graphical runtime view.
+ -- IntelliJ IDEA plugin for building processes, tasks, and other assets.
  - MDWHub
- -- The end-user webapp featuring a dashboard, runtime UI, task management, supervisor tools and asset editor.
+ -- The end-user webapp featuring a dashboard, graphical runtime view, task management, supervisor tools and asset editor.
  - Microservices
  -- The extensible orchestration component for consuming and producing microservices.
  - Intelligence